catalyst-cloud/catalystcloud-docs/source/getting-started.rst

 ###############

-This section provides you with the minimum information you need to get started with the Sky TV.
-We strongly recommend you read at least this section before using our cloud services.
+This section provides you with the minimum information you need to get started with the Sky TV cloud.
+We strongly recommend you read at least this section before using the cloud services.

 .. toctree::
    :maxdepth: 1